jessicahearn/reminder_scheduler/README.md

 This is a simple prototype of a reminder scheduling application.
 The application performs the following functions:

-* Allows users to sign up, sign in, and change their password if forgotten
+* Allows users to sign up, sign in, and change their password if forgotten.

 * Allows users to create and schedule monthly reminders to be emailed to them on a specified day and time.
 (Note that if a given day does not exist in a particular month -- e.g. the 31st of February -- the reminder will be sent on the closest available day within the same month.)

-* Allows users to delete existing reminders
+* Allows users to delete existing reminders.

 ## Environment Setup